Concussion - what to ask your doctor - adult

 - When can I begin to exercise?
 When can I start contact sports, such as football or soccer?
 When can I begin skiing or snowboarding

 - What should I tell my boss about my concussion?

 - Do I need to take special memory tests to determine if I am fit for work?

 - Can I work a full day?

 - Will I need to rest during the day?

-What medications can I use for any pain or headache?
-Can I use aspirin, ibuprofen (Motrin or Advil), naproxen (Aleve, Naprosyn), or other similar medications?
+What medicines can I use for pain or headache?
+Can I use aspirin, ibuprofen (Motrin or Advil), naproxen (Aleve, Naprosyn), or other similar medicines?

-Is it okay to eat?
+Is it ok to eat?
 Will I feel sick to my stomach?